namberino/overthewire-writeups/bandit/bandit31.md

 git clone ssh://bandit31-git@localhost:2220/home/bandit31-git/repo
 ```

 The `README.md` specifies that we need to create a `key.txt` file and push it to the repository.
-If we try to push the file now, we can't because the `.gitignore` is preventing it
+If we try to push the file now, we can't because the `.gitignore` is preventing it. `.gitignore` specifies untracked files that git should ignore.

 ```sh
 cat .gitignore